MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-machine-learning-interpretability-aml.md

 ## Local interpretability

 The following example shows how to use the interpretability package locally without contacting Azure services.

-Run `pip install azureml-interpret` to get the interpretability package.
+1. If needed, use `pip install azureml-interpret` to get the interpretability package.

 1. Train a sample model in a local Jupyter notebook.